-Andrea Strucker, Andreas Strucker, Beyonder, Colossus, Father Michel Bowen, Lee Forrester, Magneto, Professor X, Rachel Summers, Rogue, Shadowcat, Storm, Wolverine
+Andrea Strucker, Andreas Strucker, Beyonder, Colossus, Father Michel Bowen, Lee Forrester, Magneto, Professor X, Rachel Summers, Rogue, Shadowcat (Kitty Pryde), Storm, Wolverine

 If you had told me that an X-man dropped the N-bomb, for some reason I'd have thunk it was Wolverine.
 Never would have thought sweet, little Kitty Pryde.
 But as you point out, it is to make a relevant point.